ccjmne/dotfiles2025/README.txt

 by Git, if you like to keep an eye on these changes right in your editor, for example.

-If you're using VIM and Fugitive, you can:
+If you're using Vim and Fugitive, you can:

     :call FugitiveDetect('~/.d')

-If you aren't, you can: Use VIM and Fugitive.
+If you aren't, you can: Use Vim and Fugitive.

 Set up -------------------------------------------------------------------------